smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 At the Root device, forming a From-Santa packet can be organized as follows:

-* determine a listof devices to be found and form a Target-Address list
+* determine a list of devices to be found and form a Target-Address list
 * determine which types of buses have devices to be found and form bus-type-list
 * determine a list of retransmitting devices to be used; ultimately, it can be a list of all retransmitters with known routes to, or a subset of this list
 * further processing is done as if the Root were a retransmitting device that has received a From-Sants packet with data formed above and that has found itself in the MULTIPLE-RETRANSMITTING-ADDRESSES.